mknycha/notebookbackup/public/kubernetes.md

 ## StatefulSet:
 -  manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods
+- each Pod in a StatefulSet has ordinal index (unique sequence number assigned to this pod), stable hostname and stably indentified storage.
+- Uses unique volume claim for each storage.
+This way each Pod can have individual state.

 ## Example files:
 - Create a pod: